-The following post by Asma Lateef, Director of Bread for the World Institute, is a modified version of a story that originally was published on the Bread for the World Institute’s blog.
+The following is an excerpted version of a blog story that was originally published on the Food Security Portal’s Food for Thought blog.